Tōyō Rapid 2000 series

 The Tōyō Rapid 2000 series (東葉高速鉄道2000系) is an electric multiple unit (EMU) train type operated on the Tōyō Rapid Railway, an extension of Tokyo Metro Tōzai Line.
 It replaces the Tōyō Rapid 1000 series.

 A total of 11 10-car sets were built between 2004 and 2006 by Hitachi, based on the Tokyo Metro 05 series 13th-batch (sets 05-140 to 05-143) (05N series) design.

 The driver's handle is a single handle controlled by the left hand and it has a dead man system.
 The partition between the driver's cab and passenger saloon has three windows.
 Two of the windows are usually screened by curtains on the Tōzai Line, but one window is left unobstructed so passengers can look the view ahead, even on subway tracks.

+Formation

+Sets are formed as follows, with car 1 at the Tōyō-Katsutadai end.